khrona/awesomium-wiki/getting-started/setting-up-on-macosx.md

 ### Before We Begin

-This tutorial assumes that you are developing a C++ Application.
-If you want to use Awesomium with .NET or C#, then you'll need to follow our Awesomium.NET tutorial instead.
+This tutorial assumes that you are developing a C++ application.
+If you are a developing a .NET/C# application please see our [.NET Wiki](http://wiki.awesomium.net/getting-started/) instead.

 ### Checklist